StefanKuppelwieser/Hadoop-map-reduce-examples/README.md

 # Hadoop map reduce examples

 Some examples to show the approach of map reduce from Hadoop.

+## Table SportBrands

 Fictitious data, which are not true, have been used as exemplary data.

+1. Column: Shows the brand
+2. Column: Land from the headquarters
+3. Column: Shows the sales numbers of the products so far
+4. Column: Establishment of the brand

 ## Prerequisite